Mango Sticky Rice

 Sticky rice flavored with sweet coconut milk and served with fresh mango is a beloved dessert in Thailand.
-You only have to try it once to understand why it’s a Thai favorite!
+You only have to try Mango Sticky Rice once to understand why it’s a Thai favorite!

 When I started testing this recipe, I took one bite and was transported back to Thailand.
 When mangos were in season in early spring, they would show up at street stalls all over Bangkok.
-I’d eat plenty on their own, but mango season was also all the excuse I needed to start eating mango sticky rice for dessert at every opportunity.
+I’d eat plenty on their own, but mango season is also an excuse to eat mango sticky rice for dessert at every opportunity.
 Frank and I learned to make this dessert at a Thai cooking class we took the first weekend after we moved to Bangkok – Bai Pai (that was in 2010 – whaaaat).
 Sweet rice for dessert may sound strange if you’ve never had it, but it’s one of those desserts in which the parts come together to create some serious magic.

 Coconut milk, mango, and starchy sticky rice = Thai dessert magic.